stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ## Overview

-This chapter we will extend the previous demo to render a rotating, textured cube.
+In this chapter we will extend the previous demo to render a rotating, textured cube.

 First we introduce the _view transform_ representing the viewers position and orientation and _perspective projection_ so that fragments in the scene appear correctly foreshortened.